coleifer/peewee/docs/peewee/api.rst

       Execute the query and return an iterator over the result-set.

-      Unlike :meth:`~BaseQuery.iterator`, this method will cause rows to be cached in order to allow efficient iteration, indexing and slicing.
+      Unlike :meth:`~BaseQuery.iterator`, this method caches rows to allow efficient iteration, indexing and slicing.

    .. method:: __getitem__(value)